 1 BRIEF SAFETY STATEMENT

-The Dexcom G5 Mobile Continuous Glucose Monitoring System is a glucose monitoring system indicated for detecting trends and tracking patterns in persons (age 2 years and older) with diabetes.
-CONTRAINDICATIONS Remove the System before MRI, CT scan, or diathermy treatment.
-The device is MR Unsafe.
-Do not bring any portion of the System into the MR environment.
-Taking acetaminophen while wearing the sensor may falsely raise your sensor glucose readings.
-WARNING Do not use the System for treatment decisions.
-The System does not replace a blood glucose meter.
-The System is not approved for use in pregnant women, persons on dialysis or critically ill persons.
+The Dexcom G5 Mobile Continuous Glucose Monitoring (CGM) System ("G5") is a glucose monitoring system indicated for the management of diabetes in persons age 2 years and older.
+The G5 is designed to replace fingerstick blood glucose testing for diabetes treatment decisions.
+The G5 also aids in the detection of episodes of hyperglycemia and hypoglycemia.
+The G5 is intended for single patient use and requires a prescription.
+CONTRAINDICATIONS Do not rely on the G5 CGM data if you have recently taken acetaminophen.
+Remove the G5 (sensor, transmitter, and receiver) before Magnetic Resonance Imaging (MRI), Computed Tomography (CT) scan, or high-frequency electrical heat (diathermy) treatment.
+The G5 is MR Unsafe.
+Do not bring any portion of the G5 into the MRI environment.
+WARNING CGM-based diabetes treatment decisions are only approved with the G5, not previous generations of Dexcom CGM systems.
+Calibrate at least once every 12 hours using a fingerstick.
+If your G5 does not display a sensor glucose reading and an arrow, or if you are getting inaccurate or inconsistent readings, take a fingerstick.
+If your glucose readings and alerts do not match your symptoms or expectations, take a fingerstick to confirm.
+Failure to do so may lead to hyperglycemia or hypoglycemia.
+The G5 is not approved for use in pregnant women, persons on dialysis or critically ill persons.
 If a sensor breaks and no portion of it is visible above the skin, do not attempt to remove it.
-Seek professional medical help if you have infection or inflammation.
+Seek professional medical help if you have infection or inflammation on or near the sensor insertion point.
 Report broken sensors to Dexcom Technical Support.
 Sensor placement is not approved for sites other than under the skin of the belly (ages 2 years and older) or upper buttocks (ages 2-17 years).
-Your smart device’s internal settings override your app settings.
-Accessory devices (like a smart watch) might override your smart device’s alert and notification settings.
-The Share feature must be turned “On” with an active internet connection to communicate glucose information to a Follower.
-The Follower must download and install the Dexcom Follow App onto a separate smart device with an active internet connection to receive data.
+To “share” data, you need an internet connection and a separate compatible smart device running the Dexcom Follow App.
 Contact Dexcom Toll Free at 877-339-2664 or www.dexcom.com for detailed indications for use and safety information.

 2 Internet service (Wi-Fi or cellular) required.